What Exactly Are Trams? A Simple Explanation

 It faced many problems, including expensive cables, pulleys, and stationary motor systems.
 Also, long underground vault structures beneath the rails had to be constructed.

-So, cable cars suffered from exorbitant infrastructure expenses.
+Cable cars suffered from exorbitant infrastructure expenses.
 They also required physical strength and talent to operate.
-Also, attentive operators avoid other cable cars and objects.
+Attentive operators avoided other cable cars and objects.

 Gas

 Trams were also powered by gas, naphtha gas, and coal gas.
-They were used in a variety of systems around the world in the late 19th and early 20th centuries.
+In the late 19th and early 20th centuries, they were used in various systems around the world.

-The tramcar, which was equivalent in size, shape, and capacity to a cable grip car, used gas as its motive power.
+The tramcar, equivalent in size, shape, and capacity to a cable grip car, used gas as its motive power.

 The reservoir was charged once a day at power stations via a rubber hose.
 The automobile also had an electrical generator for lighting up the tram.

-Also, for driving the engine on steep gradients and starting the motor.
+Also, it is used to drive the engine on steep gradients and start the motor.

 Electric